This post was most recently updated

 Every wedding has to have this homemade goodie.
 Lady locks are also called cream horns or clothespin cookies.
 Why?
 Instead of metal cones to make the shells you use foil around old fashion wooden clothespins.

-These cookies truly are a labor of love, they take a little bit of work but they are worth it.
-I guess that why the grandmothers seem to make these for the cookie tables, it the love they have for the couple to make this wonderful, flaky cookie.
-When I was married, my neighbor growing up made the lady locks on my cookie table.
-I asked for the recipe because I was in love with them, she gave it to me.
+It is the love they have for the couple to make this wonderful, flaky cookie.
+When I married, my neighbor growing up made the lady locks or clothespin cookies on my cookie table.
+I asked for the clothespin cookies recipe because I was in love with them, she gave it to me.

-My next marriage, if I have one, I will for sure have a cookie table, even if I am still here in Cleveland.
+My next marriage, if I have one, I will for sure have a cookie table.
+Even if I am still here in Cleveland, I will have this wedding cookie gtable tradition.
 You can take the girl out of Pittsburgh, but can not take the Pittsburgh out the girl.
-In order to do a Pittsburgh cookie table post, one needs lady locks, so I dusted off that recipe and made lady locks.
-Plus I got to use my new camera, I am so in love with this camera.